-“We actually have contractors that guarantee concrete will crack,” says Ira Goldberg, president of Beyond Concrete, a New Jersey-based Bomanite and Lithocrete franchise that was formerly named Bomanite of New Jersey, New York City, Long Island and Eastern Pennsylvania.
+“We actually have contractors that guarantee concrete will crack,” says Ira Goldberg.
+Goldberg is the president of Beyond Concrete.
+Beyond Concrete is a New Jersey-based Bomanite and Lithocrete franchise.
+It was formerly named Bomanite of New Jersey, New York City, Long Island and Eastern Pennsylvania.
 “We tell our customers there is always a potential for cracking but we do everything to ensure that it won’t.”

-He says Beyond Concrete will repair any color delamination, surface spalling and significant cracking that may appear within one year from the date of installation, no questions asked.
-The one-year guarantee is standard fare for most decorative concrete contractors across the country, although many will stand behind their installation for an indeterminate amount of time depending on the project.
+He says Beyond Concrete will repair any color delamination, or surface spalling.
+They will also repair any significant cracking that may appear within one year from the date of installation.
+They do all of this with no questions asked.
+The one-year guarantee is standard fare for most decorative concrete contractors across the country.
+However, many will stand behind their installation for an indeterminate amount of time, depending on the project.

 Goldberg says his company shies away from extended deals.
-It used to offer a warranty where the company would come out every two years to power wash, touch up and reseal, but Goldberg felt much of the work was unnecessary.
-“We found that it’s usually three to five years before something needs to be washed and resealed,” he says.
+He used to offer a warranty where the company would come out every two years.
+This would be to power wash, touch up and reseal.
+However, Goldberg felt much of the work was unnecessary.
+“We found that it’s usually three to five years before we need to wash and reseal something,” he says.
 “We think our clients are better off just calling us when they need our services.”

 Securing a guarantee

 While most contractors warrant the installation for a year, most manufacturers guarantee their products for five to 10 years.
 However, cautions Rick Smith of Richard Smith Custom Concrete in Canoga Park, Calif., “Most companies have a backdoor to get out of their warranties.
-If you read the fine print, you’ll see that a lot of products aren’t good for certain applications and aren’t meant for certain environments.
+If you read the fine print, you’ll see that a lot of products aren’t good for certain applications.
+You will also see that some aren’t meant for certain environments.
 Companies can always say the failure was due to improper product installation.”

 To nip this problem in the bud, Smith — who’s been in the business for 25 years — says for the big jobs he insists that manufacturers send out a rep to walk them through their system.
 “There are companies that warrant their products for 10 years but only if you use their entire system” and use it to their specifications, he says.
 With a manufacturer’s rep on the job site, “It’s all documented and they can’t say it was installation error.”
 Plus, he adds, the client dotes on the extra attention.

-Smith says he never loses sight that his company is “just the installer” and he never extends the warranties beyond the manufacturer’s claims.
+Smith says he never loses sight that his company is just the installer.
+He also never extends the warranties beyond the manufacturer’s claims.

 He also makes a point of telling his clients everything that can go wrong with a job.
-Before his company begins a job, he drafts a letter recommending a series of products and techniques that he thinks should be used to ensure the concrete won’t discolor or crack.
+Before his company begins a job, he drafts a letter.
+Included in this letter, he reccommends a series of products and techniques he will use to ensure the concrete won’t discolor or crack.
 “If the clients don’t want to spend the extra money, they sign off on it,” he says.